Henry-WK/henry-wk.github.io/README.md

 publication for a September visualization conference.

 Skills:
 + Academic writing in latex
 + Reviewing literature
-      + Research development.
++ Research development
-      - George Washington
-      * John Adams
-+ Thomas Jefferson

 ---